10 Best (REALLY FREE) Password Managers in 2024

 • Activate 2FA for your account.
 It’s an excellent function that most online platforms provide — it sends 2FA codes to your device for each login, protecting you against hackers attempting to pilfer your passwords.

 • Use antivirus software.
 Password managers can protect you from fake sites, but they can’t prevent direct malware infections.
-Always use an antivirus program on your device to make sure malicious actors can’t use malware to compromise your logins — there are tons of top antivirus tools out there, but my favorite one is Norton 360 because it has an advanced malware scanner and perfect malware detection rates, dark web monitoring, and ransomware protection.
+Always use an antivirus program on your device to make sure malicious actors can’t use malware to compromise your logins — there are tons of top antivirus tools out there, but my favorite one is Norton 360 because it has an advanced malware scanner with perfect malware detection rates, dark web monitoring, and ransomware protection.

 • Avoid unsecure Wi-Fi networks.
 Cybercriminals can use unsecured networks (Wi-Fi hotspots that don’t require a password) to spy on your traffic, so they could steal your login credentials.
 If you have no choice but to use an unsecured network, make sure you connect to a VPN first, so that it makes your data unreadable — Dashlane’s paid plans include access to a very good VPN, but there are also a few free, safe VPNs on the market that you can use.